 Ethics approval and consent to participate

 This study did not require approval from a research ethics committee as per institutional guidelines.
 The project was endorsed and approved by the university.
-Participants were fully informed about the study's purpose, and their participation was entirely voluntary and anonymous.
-The data collected, including databases and surveys, did not contain any personally identifiable information.
+The participants were fully informed about the study's purpose, and their participation was entirely voluntary and anonymous.
+The data collected, including those from databases and surveys, did not contain any personally identifiable information.

 Competing interests

-The authors have no relevant financial or non-financial interests to disclose.
+The authors have no relevant financial or nonfinancial interests to disclose.

 Abstract

-The COVID-19 pandemic presented significant challenges for both students and educators, particularly due to the virtualization of classes and the consequent lack of practical sessions following the closure of laboratories and experimental fields in universities.
+The COVID-19 pandemic presented significant challenges for both students and educators, particularly because of the virtualization of classes and the consequent lack of practical sessions following the closure of laboratories and experimental fields in universities.
 The absence of interaction among students and practical classes led to a diminished interest in studies, as students found it difficult to connect theoretical knowledge with practical application.
-This study explores the implementation of a Journal Club (JC) as a collaborative-metacognitive use of science literature teaching approach (CMSLTA) to enhance theoretical and practical knowledge through the reading and discussion of scientific literature in an e-learning environment.
-In this approach, students read scientific articles, wrote essays, and engaged in group discussions.
-The methodology was applied over two consecutive academic semesters in 2021 and 2022, within plant genetics courses.
+This study explores the implementation of a Journal Club (JC) as a collaborative-metacognitive use of the science literature teaching approach (CMSLTA) to enhance theoretical and practical knowledge through the reading and discussion of scientific literature in an e-learning environment.
+In this approach, students read scientific articles, write essays, and engage in group discussions.
+The methodology was applied over two consecutive academic semesters in 2021 and 2022 within plant genetics courses.
 Academic achievement was evaluated through essay assessments, and surveys were conducted at the end of each semester.
-The results showed notable progress in student grades throughout the semester, with over 80% of participants endorsing the JC implementation and recognizing its relevance to their education.
+The results revealed notable progress in student grades throughout the semester, with over 80% of participants endorsing JC implementation and recognizing its relevance to their education.
 The Journal Club facilitated the integration of theoretical knowledge covered in lectures and equipped students with various digital research tools.

 Keywords: journal club; crop sciences; research tools; e-learning; scientific articles